Have you ever toyed with the idea of tossing your current lifestyle and living full-time on the road?

 Colleen, who normally bottles things up, let it all go.

 “I don’t want to be here anymore” she blurted out.

-“This is the first time in all our holidays I have felt like not wanting to be back home”
+“This is the first time in all our holidays I have felt like not wanting to be back home”, she went on.

 “We’re getting older.
-We can’t keep doing this … all the dust, the mowing, hedge trimming, painting, general maintenance, the never-ending bills … all for what?
-Just so we can say ‘yes, we own a house’.
+We can’t keep doing this.
+All the dust, the mowing, the general maintenance.
+It’s never-ending – and for what?
+Just so we can say, “‘Yes, we own a ‘”house'”.
 No, I don’t think so!”

 So that three-week trip had made up their minds.

-They started looking at pre-loved motorhomes and soon found a low-kilometre 2008 Avan Ovation M3 model.
+They started looking at pre-loved motorhomes and soon found a low-kilometer 2008 Avan Ovation M3 model.

 And they haven’t looked back since.